The Pitfalls of Multiple Enumeration with IEnumerable in C#

 }

-1. Use a concrete object as the method parameter, such as IList.
-This enforces the caller to pass an enumerated result or a non-lazy loaded object like IEnumerable<T>.
+.
 This approach is useful when you know that multiple enumerations will occur in the method, or when you are creating a class library.

-private static void DoSomething(IList&lt;int&gt; values)
+private static void DoSomething(IList<int> values)

 {